s-rowland/bne_draft/package_requirements/README.txt

                     python get_pacs_R.py

-    (Step 4): Push changes to GitHub with**:

-                    git add BNER.yml pacs_R.csv requirements.txt
-                    git commit -m "Updated BNER env w/ PKGNAME1, PKGNAME2, ..." git push

-              NOTE: Before pushing changes to these files, check in with the group to ensure there aren't major conflicts.

 --------------------------------------------------------------------------------

 4. UPDATING BNER WITH PACKAGES OTHERS HAVE ADDED

-    (Step 1): Pull in any changes to the BNER.yml file from GitHub with**:

-                    git pull

-    (Step 2): Update the conda environment with**:
+    (Step 1): Update the conda environment with**:

                     conda env update --name BNER --file BNER.yml --prune

-              The '--prune' flag uninstall dependencies which were removed from BNER.yml.
+              The '--prune' flag uninstalls dependencies which were removed from BNER.yml.

 --------------------------------------------------------------------------------